ultralytics/ultralytics/docs/en/guides/dwell-time-analysis.md

 ### Why should businesses choose Ultralytics YOLO11 for Dwell Time Analyzer in data analysis?

-Ultralytics YOLO11 offers seamless integration of advanced object detection and real-time heatmap generation, making it an ideal choice for businesses looking to count time more effectively.
+Ultralytics YOLO11 offers seamless integration of advanced object detection and real-time object presence time counting, making it an ideal choice for businesses looking to count time more effectively.
 The key advantages include accurate, actionable insights into user or object interactions, efficient pattern detection, and enhanced spatial analysis for better decision-making.
 Additionally, YOLO11's cutting-edge features such as persistent tracking, customizable colormaps, and support for various export formats make it superior to other tools like [TensorFlow](https://www.ultralytics.com/glossary/tensorflow) and OpenCV for comprehensive data analysis.
 Learn more about business applications at [Ultralytics Plans](https://www.ultralytics.com/plans).